 NOTE: make sure your teachers gives you a link to their own copy of the survey.
-You should be able to the data after you submit it!
+You should be able to the access the data after you submit the form!

 Ques What examples of bad data were you able to submit?
 How could the survey be improved to avoid bad data?

 A

 В

 С

 D